mbaumer/us_hep_funding/docs/_states/PA.md

 [Back to top](#top)
 ## PA-17 -- Rep. Conor Lamb (D) -- [Wikipedia](https://en.wikipedia.org/wiki/PA-17)
 ### Committees
-Conor Lamb is the #1 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Conor Lamb is the #1 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Conor Lamb is the #6 Republican on the House Committee on Science, Space, and Technology
+Conor Lamb is the #6 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```